 TELL CANADIAN AND U.S. GOVERNMENT OFFICIALS TO PROTECT NORTH ATLANTIC RIGHT WHALES

-URGENT: Only around 330 North Atlantic right whales remain.
+URGENT: Less than 330 North Atlantic right whales remain.
 This is a nearly 10 per cent population decrease in the past year.

 Since 2017, at least 34 North Atlantic right whales have died – 21 of them in busy Canadian waters.
 And in early 2021, a critically endangered North Atlantic right whale calf was found dead due to a fatal vessel strike.
 Entanglements in fishing gear and ship strikes are the leading causes of death.